 Two years after the mutiny, the frigate Pandora arrived in Tahiti and all 14 crew members on the island were rounded up.
 They were imprisoned on deck in a makeshift cell, derisively called 'Pandora's Box.'

-Lloyd himself purchased the rights to "Mutiney on the Bounty" himself for $12,500 and in turn resold them to MGM with the proviso that he direct.
+Frank Lloyd purchased the rights to "Mutiny on the Bounty" himself for $12,500 and in turn resold them to MGM with the proviso that he direct.
 Fox, Lloyd's home studio, agreed to lend him out for the assignment.